isemilia/isemilia/README.md

 # Hi there 👋

 <strong>My name is Emilia. </strong>
 I'm a front-end developer experienced in building interactive interfaces using React, Redux and TypeScript.
 Aside from perfecting my front-end skills, I'm actively studying NodeJS, Express, and other technologies for back-end development.
+I love building clean, responsive designs and am always looking to improve my skills.

 ## My main skills